maxhagn/ROIProfilerCPP/README.md

 # Introduction
 This Tool can be used to transform C++ Code.
 The Tool adds performance counter to a given file and automatically prints the generated statistics.
 The input parameters are a .cpp or .cxx file.
-The output file can be specified with -o output.cpp Furthermore the depth can be specified with --depth, where d1 only adds performance counter to the statements and function calls in the main class. d2 also adds counter to all functions on the second level and so on. --depth adds performance counter to all statements
+The output file can be specified with -o output.cpp.
+With the --stmt parameter a specific statement can be traversed.
+If no --stmt is specified the programs annotates the main function and return the performance times and statement ids for further investigation.

 # Author
 Technical University Vienna